Quick summary

 When minimized layout is available

-In the headed iframe, auto-minimize runs when the following conditions are met:- Ambient and re-ambient: The minimized surface tracks an active ambient-style session in that iframe.
+In the headed iframe, auto-minimize runs when the following conditions are met:- Ambient and Re-ambient: The minimized UI tracks an active ambient-style session in that iframe.
 It is not a partner-controlled “small UI” mode for non-ambient flows.

 - Minimize capability: The hosted iframe evaluates policy and runtime constraints for the current user or organization before shrinking.
 The UI requests minimized layout only when minimize capability is on.
-If it is off, ambient stays expanded and auto-minimize does not run.
+If it is off, the Headed Web SDK stays expanded and auto-minimize does not run.

 Auto-Minimize

 When ambient (or re-ambient) recording is active and minimize is supported, the UI moves to a small rectangular overlay automatically.
-No separate partner action is required to shrink the surface.
+No separate partner action is required to shrink the iframe.

 Core Controls on the Widget

-From the minimized surface users can pause (center), cancel (top-left), or generate notes (bottom-right) without opening the full headed panel.
+From the minimized UI users can pause (center), cancel (top-left), or generate notes (bottom-right) without opening the full headed panel.
 Cancel still uses the standard confirmation step before ending the session.

 Auto-Expand on Errors